learn-co-students/rspec-fizzbuzz-cb-gh-000/README.md

 ### WTF is a block?

 A block is a simple unit of code that starts with the `do` keyword and ends with the `end` keyword.
 Blocks are a complex and wonderful part of the Ruby language and we don't need to focus on exactly what they are right now.
-It's best think of a block just as a word used to describe a certain chunk, or unit, of code (almost like a paragraph).
+It's best to think of a block just as a word used to describe a certain chunk, or unit, of code (almost like a paragraph).
 You can generally tell that something is a block because it is indented and grouped together.
 The aesthetics, the very form of the code, like in a poem, suggest a structure.
 That's a block.

 Resources on Blocks: